mapod/enchant/README.md

 You can think of it like you can enchant a whole heap (getit?) of objects with a particular enchantment such that a particular spell will make them dissappear.
 Unless there's a bug.
-Then you're f***ed.

 ## Download/Compile/Install